isomerpages/sndgo-corp/_resources/Business Resources.md

 ---
 title: Business Resources
 permalink: /resources/business/
-description: "Whether you’re just starting out or looking to expand your operations, we want to help you along this entrepreneurial journey. "
+description: Whether you’re just starting out or looking to expand your operations, we want to help you along this entrepreneurial journey.
 image: /images/og-image/Smart-Nation-OG-Image.jpg
 ---
 Venturing into a new business or running an existing one can be fraught with challenges, especially in an economic landscape marked by uncertainties caused by the COVID-19 pandemic.
 However, there are also opportunities to be had as Singapore and the world undergoes a digital transformation.